 All travel reports are translated electronically although minor improvements are sometimes made.

-My trip: Lampang, Pai, Chiang Rai, “Golden Triangle” – (Mae Sai and the transition to Burma, Chiang Saen, Rob Suak, Chiang Khong and the transition to Laos), earlier Chiang Mai, Doi Suthep.
+My trip around Northern Thailand: Lampang, Pai, Chiang Rai, “Golden Triangle” – (Mae Sai and the transition to Burma, Chiang Saen, Rob Suak, Chiang Khong and the transition to Laos), earlier Chiang Mai, Doi Suthep.

 In addition to the precise descriptions of the places mentioned, these reports also include a number of practical tips, personal sensations, trivia and road trip descriptions.

 For many people, my trip to Northern Thailand may seem strange because I deliberately avoided Chiang Mai.
 For some time the capital of the north was only my base of exchange because first I wanted to see Pai, Chiang Rai and the area of the Golden Triangle.
 I left Chiang Mai at the end because it was the most convenient place to return to Bangkok and future travelers also advise such a solution.